UKPLab/sentence-transformers/examples/training/distillation/README.md

 weights in the student from scratch.

 ## Speed - Performance Trade-Off
 Smaller models are faster, but show a (slightly) worse performance when evaluated on down stream tasks.
-To get an impression of this trade-off, we show some numbers of the *roberta-base-nli-stsb-mean-tokens* model with different number of layers:
+To get an impression of this trade-off, we show some numbers of the *stsb-roberta-base* model with different number of layers:

 | Layers | STSbenchmark Performance | Performance Decrease |Speed (Sent. / Sec. on V100-GPU) |
 | ---- |:----:|:----:|:----:|